In our continued efforts to keep our clients and staff safe, we will be using the Vollara Air & Surface Pro+ in our salon.

 Only critical infrastructure workers performing necessary work are directed to report on-site.
-For such workers, Salon Krishna abides by the recommended social distancing and other safety measures and establishes the following:
+For such workers, Krishna Salon & Spa abides by the recommended social distancing and other safety measures and establishes the following:

 • Large gatherings are minimized whenever possible; staff meetings are postponed, cancelled or held remotely;